 Also, despite the perception they often give to the contrary, nothing this "mint" makes has any association whatsoever with the genuine United States Mint, and it is a generally accepted opinion that the coins they sell are, and will remain, virtually worthless as an investment collectible.

-Next on the "do not buy list" are coins from the Franklin Mint and other premium collectibles mints such as the Bradford Exchange, etc. They are aggressive marketers who do sell genuine bullion coins, but their coins usually do not have any premium after-market value among coin collectors and investors.
+Next on the "do not buy list" are coins and medals from the Franklin Mint and other premium collectibles mints such as the Bradford Exchange, etc. They are aggressive marketers who do sell genuine bullion coins, but their coins usually do not have any premium after-market value among coin collectors and investors.